 The Middle Park Conservation District is a political subdivision of the State of Colorado formed under the Colorado Soil Conservation Act of 1937.
-The Middle Park Conservation District has the second highest average elevation of any conservation district in the nation of 8,000 feet above sea level, on average.
 It is located high in the western slope of the Continental Divide at the headwaters of the Colorado River in Grand and Summit Counties.
+The average elevation is 8,000′ and above.
 The topography is characterized by rough, steep sloping mountains, gently sloping to rolling mesas, and valley bottoms dissected by numerous creeks and rivers.
-Most land adjacent to these drainages is flood irrigated pastures and hay meadows, although some of those lands are succumbing to development.
+Most lands adjacent to these drainages are flood irrigated pastures and hay meadows, although some of those lands are succumbing to development.

 Landownership in Middle Park (Grand and Summit combined):

-The Middle Park Conservation District is dedicated to the protection of natural resources and the wise use of land, soil, water, air, wildlife and related natural resources through education, program administration, and technical assistance for the benefit of all.
-We are committed to good land stewardship and sustainable use practices within Summit and Grand Counties.
+The Middle Park Conservation District promotes the conservation and wise use of land, soil, water, air, wildlife and related natural resources through education, program administration, and technical assistance for the benefit of all.
+We are committed to good land stewardship and sustainable use practices within Grand and Summit Counties.

 The Middle Park Conservation District will be a recognized and respected leader in the community by fostering natural resources conservation and cooperation among government officials, non-governmental groups, developers, community organizations and associations, land owners and the general public through education, technical assistance, and planning.